nautobot/nautobot/nautobot/docs/installation/services.md

 ```

 !!! important
     Prior to version 1.1.0, Nautobot utilized RQ as the primary background task worker.
 As of Nautobot 1.1.0, RQ is now *deprecated*.
-RQ and the `@job` decorator for custom tasks are still supported for now, but will no longer be documented, and support for RQ will be removed in a future release.
+RQ and the `@job` decorator for custom tasks are still supported for now, but users should [migrate the primary worker to Celery](#migrating-to-celery-from-rq) and then [run RQ concurrently with the Celery worker](#concurrent-celery-and-rq-nautobot-workers).
+RQ and the `@job` decorator will no longer be documented, and support for RQ will be removed in a future release.

 ## Configuration